 SEATTLE, WA. – Today attorney Mark Lindquist filed an amended lawsuit against Boeing and Alaska Airlines on behalf of 22 passengers on Alaska Airlines Flight 1282.

 A nearly new Boeing 737 Max 9 plane was flying from Portland, Oregon to California on January 5.
-At 16,000 feet, there was a loud bang and whoosh as a door plug blew out of the fuselage and the plane rapidly depressurized.
+At 16,000 feet, there was a loud bang and whoosh as a door plug blew out of the fuselage and the plane immediately depressurized.

 Lindquist initially filed a lawsuit on January 16 alleging emotional and physical injuries to passengers, including severe stress, anxiety, trauma, and hearing damage.
-His Amended Complaint adds new passengers and new allegations of negligence by Boeing and Alaska Airlines.
+The Amended Complaint adds new passengers and new allegations of negligence by Boeing and Alaska Airlines.

 New allegations include a claim, “there was a whistling sound coming from the vicinity of the door plug on a previous flight of the subject plane.
 Passengers apparently noticed the whistling sound and brought it to the attention of flight attendants who reportedly informed the pilot or first officer.”